plancomps/CBS-beta/CBS-beta/index.md

 their names try to reflect current terminology.

 New funcons are likely to be introduced in the beta-release period, and further examples of language definitions will be provided.
+Demonstration of scaling-up to major languages (e.g., C#) is a longer-term goal.
+The current funcon definitions cover only their dynamic semantics, but are to be extended to static semantics.

-All additions and changes will be listed in the forthcoming beta-release change log, as well as in the version history of this project site.
+All additions and changes will be listed in the [beta-release change log], as well as in the version history of this project site.

 Tool support for using CBS will be released as soon as it is sufficiently robust and well-documented.
 The CBS editor has been implemented as a [Spoofax] language